 Coral Pink Sand Dunes State Park

-An off-the-radar expanse of photographic bliss, Coral Pink Sand Dunes State Park is where weekend warriors can leave footprints in soft sand.
+An off-the-radar expanse of photographic and OHV bliss, Coral Pink Sand Dunes State Park is where weekend warriors can leave footprints in soft sand or adventure on the vast off-road playground.
 Walk among old juniper, and pinion and ponderosa pines.
 Then take your shoes off to leave footprints in the orange-red sand dunes.
 These geological oddities were formed by the continual erosion of the nearby Navajo sandstone cliffs.

 While the dunes are estimated to be 10,000 to 15,000 years old, this state park was first opened to the public in 1963.
 A phenomenon known as the Venturi Effect created the dunes, which is when wind passes through a notch between the Moquith and Moccasin Mountains.
 It increases velocity through the notch, which erodes the sandstone and carries the grains to the dunes.